Bail for Indian activist Disha Ravi in farmers' 'toolkit' case | DW | 23.02.2021

 "Considering the scanty and sketchy evidence on record, I do not find any palpable reason for keeping a 22-year-old in custody," Rana said.

+Ravi's case sparked an outcry in a number of Indian cities, where protests were organized to demand her release.

-Tens of thousands of farmers have been camping out on Delhi's outskirts to object to controversial agricultural reforms that they say will hurt their profits and benefit large corporations instead.
+Tens of thousands of farmers have been camping out on Delhi's outskirts to object to controversial agricultural reforms that they say will hurt their livelihoods and benefit large corporations instead.

+The government of Prime Minister Narendra Modi says the laws are needed to modernize India's farming sector.

 The protests escalated on January 26, India's Republic Day, when farmers on tractors broke through police barricades and stormed the capital's Red Fort.